Posted on Wed Oct 11th, 2017 @ 1:57am by Wade Morgan

 The rider pulled his horse to a stop on the trail in front of them, tipped his hat respectfully, and said politely, but firmly, "This here's private property.
 There's hotels and a livery stable back in Kalispell."

-"This is Mr. Quentin Cantrell, and I'm Jess Harper.
-We're expected," Jess responded mildly.
+"This is Mr. Quentin Cantrell, and I'm Shade Harper.
+We're expected," Shade responded mildly.

 Another rider trotted his mount over and caught the tail-end of the conversation, "They are expected, Tommy," the older man said to the one that had stopped them.
 "Ride on ahead to the ranch and let Mr. Hale know they made it."
 The man named Tommy whirled his horse around and set his heels to his flanks, galloping toward the foothills.
 "Sorry for that," the man said, tipping his hat to them.
 "Can never be too careful.
 That was Tommy Lightfoot, and I'm Sage Miller, night foreman.
 The Hales are at the lodge, ride on through."

 Miller wheeled his horse out of their way, and Shade rode back to the coach.
 He looked up at Harriet Mercer, "Are you okay to drive 'em through the pass, Miss Mercer?"
 He knew from their conversations that she had been a frequent guest at the ranch, but he wasn't sure how often she'd driven over the pass, especially with night creeping in.

 "I can manage, Shade.
 The team is used to the road.
 Thank you."
 Harriet glanced at the man seated beside her on the driver's box.
 Stalh had started coughing before they reached Kalispell and she was pretty sure he had contracted a head cold or flu.